HectorCan/Documentacion-S.S./T_05 - Stacks_Estructura/index.md

     int size;
     Book *books;
     int top;
-} Library;
+} StackLibrary;
 ```
 **STOP**, you have noticed? we added in each object extra features.

-The "isValid" feature in the Book, it's because the Stack pop function, must return a value, even if the Stack is empty, this "isValid" flag will tell us, if the book retrieved is one that was added or was created to fill the library.
+The "isValid" feature in the Book, it's because the Stack pop function, must return a value, even if the Stack is empty, this "isValid" flag will tell us, if the book retrieved is one that was added or was created to fill the StackLibrary.

-The "top" feature in the Library, will tell us what position has the latest book in the Stack, and will be used also to determine if a stack is full or empty.
+The "top" feature in the StackLibrary, will tell us what position has the latest book in the Stack, and will be used also to determine if a stack is full or empty.

 ### Objective 2.
 Initializing our Stack